ejrav-xyz/ejrav-xyz.github.io/content/about/index.md

     ContentBold: "Tailored cloud solutions for growth.
 Simplifying cloud complexities, driving success."
     Link: "/contact"
     LinkText: "Contact Us"
-    Asset: "images/home/team_astronauts_05.png"
+    Asset: "images/home/team_astronauts_03.png"
-    AssetAlt: ejrav.xyz - services and products
+    AssetAlt: cloudmason.tech - services and products
     TextLeft: true
     IsDark: true
   - Type: content
     Title: "Who We Are"
-    Content: "At ejrav.xyz, we are a team of highly skilled professionals with extensive experience in cloud technologies.
+    Content: "At cloudmason.tech, we are a team of highly skilled professionals with extensive experience in cloud technologies.
 We pride ourselves on our deep understanding of cloud platforms and our ability to design, implement, and manage robust cloud solutions.
 Our expertise spans across various domains, enabling us to cater to diverse industries and businesses of all sizes."
     ContentBold: "Skilled professionals delivering robust cloud solutions.
 Expertise spanning diverse industries."
     Link: "/contact"
     LinkText: "Contact Us"
     Asset: "images/home/team_astronauts_05.png"
-    AssetAlt: ejrav.xyz - services and products
+    AssetAlt: cloudmason.tech - services and products
     TextLeft: false
     IsDark: false
 ---